ololx/sbc-bitpool-expander/README.md

 https://github.com/ololx/sbc-bitpool-expander/releases/
 ```

-If you want to install the source files it is quite simple to clone or sonload this repository.
+If you want to install the source files it is quite simple to clone or donload this repository.

 ### Cloning